-The subfund is also committed to carefully considering environmental issues through engagement activities.
+The subfund is also committed to carefully considering environmental issues through its voting and engagement activities.

 The subfund is actively managed and does not track a benchmark.
-For information purposes, the performance may be compared with the Bloomberg Euro Aggregate 500MM benchmark.
-This benchmark has not been designated to determine whether the subfund is aligned with the environmental or social characteristics that it promotes.
+There is no benchmark representative of our management philosophy and therefore of our investment universe, nor has any index been designated to determine whether the subfund is aligned with the environmental or social characteristics that it promotes.